hyperledger-archives/aries-acapy-plugin-toolbox/demo/README.md

 - And a mediator networked with ngrok that can be mixed in with the single agent or Alice and Bob scenarios for demonstrating mediation.

+Where applicable, agents are connected to the Sovrin StagingNet to enable credentials exchange.
+You can anchor your DID and become an endorser (able to write schemas and credential definitions) at https://selfserve.sovrin.org.

 ## Disclaimer: On the usage of ngrok

 For each of the scenarios listed above, ngrok is used to simplify networking